abayomi185/glorious-rgb/README.md

 # glorious-rgb
-A project dedicated to allow you ascend!
+A project dedicated to allow you ascend in glorious fashion!